seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 - **we don't care** that "but", "the", "or"... appear frequently in the same sentence, because that is to be expected, given that they are so common throughout the text.
 - **but we do care** that in a text about world capitals for instance, "Paris" and "France", though they appear **unfrequently** in the text, keep occurring **frequently** in the same sentences.

 How to automagically build a network that takes this nuance into account?
-Simple: for a pair of terms ("Paris", "France"), divide the number of time they co-occur by the total number of time each term appears in the text.
-This is one variant of "Pointwise Mutual Information" and it is explained very simply below:
+Simple: for a pair of terms ("Paris", "France"), divide the number of time they co-occur by the total number of time each term appears in the text:

+> **PMI of a cooccurrence between A and B = count of the coocurrences between A and B ÷ (total count of occurrences of A + total count of occurrences of B)**

+This is one simple and powerful variant of "Pointwise Mutual Information" and it is explained very simply below:

 ### Pointwise mutual information: the solution to discount edges with low information